gajus/pan/README.md

 # Pan

-Touch enabled implementation of [WHATWG](https://html.spec.whatwg.org/#dnd) drag and drop mechanism.
+Touch enabled implementation of [WHATWG](https://html.spec.whatwg.org/#dnd) drag and drop (aka [HTML drag and drop](http://www.w3.org/html/wg/drafts/html/master/editing.html#dnd)) mechanism.

+## Benefits

+* Access to all of the native events of the touch and drag.
+* native performance

 ## Quick Start